gdmachado/mobiquity-challenge/README.md

 For the problem to be solved using Dynamic Programming, all weights need to be a non-negative integer, so we will multiply all weights by 100.

 I have altered a detail from one of the original constraints for structural's sake.
 Basically, the `pack` method  inside my `Packer` class will not accept the absolute path for the input file (as originally requested), but instead will expect a tuple containing all details about the package in question and it's things.
 The logic for looping through all of the input's files and parsing each row will be done outside of the class, within the `main` method.

+Also, the solution is implemented and expects to be ran in Python 3.

 ## The challenge